aspose-cells/Aspose.Cells-API-References/english/go-cpp/Worksheet/GetQueryTables/_index.md

 ## GetQueryTables function

-Gets <see cref="QueryTableCollection"/> in the worksheet.
+Gets QueryTableCollection in the worksheet.

 ```go